saltastroops/data-archive-database/README.md

 Variable name | Explanation | Example
 --- | --- | ---
+MAIL_PASSWORD | Password for logging in to the mail server | secret MAIL_PORT | Port on which the mail server is listening | 25 MAIL_SERVER | Address of the mail server | smtp.example.com
-SSDA_DSN | Data source name of the data archive database | postgresql://ssda:secret@example.host.za:port/ssda
+MAIL_USER | Username for logging in to the mail server | someone SSDA_DSN | Data source name of the data archive database | postgresql://ssda:secret@example.host.za:port/ssda SDB_DSN | Data source name of the SALT science database | mysql://salt:secret@example.host.za:port/sdb
-SDB_DSN | Data source name of the SALT science database | mysql://salt:secret@example.host.za:port/sdb
+SENT_EMAILS_DB | File for the SQLite database recording sent emails | sent_emails.db

 See below for instructions on how to run the script as a cron job.